Exploring Climate Change in the Classroom

 Coastal communities will be greatly exposed to risk from increased storms; coastal erosion, coastal flooding and beach loss due to rising sea levels; landslides due to increased winter rainfall; and inundation.

-With climate change, animals and plants that can change their geographic range -- the place where they live on earth -- will have a competitive advantage over those that do not.
-Some species might not tolerate the higher temperatures and others might be out-competed by species from moving in.
+With climate change, animals and plants that can change their geographic range—the place where they live on earth—will have a competitive advantage over those that do not.

 Climate shifts will change not only the abundance and growth rates of species in estuarine and coastal environments, but likely result in a shift in the type of species present, with unknown consequences to the food web.